Whiskeytown: Strangers Almanac era (1997–1998)

 Whiskeytown's 1997 major-label debut, Strangers Almanac, helped to establish Adams' reputation as a songwriter.
-In the midst of the album's recording, Gilmore and Grothman left, and Wandscher left soon after the album's release.
+In the midst of the album's recording, Gilmore and Grothmann left, and Wandscher left soon after the album's release.
 The band cycled through numerous members throughout the next year, including Jeff Rice and Steven Terry, both of whom were involved in the recording of Almanac but left later that year.

 The band's reputation preceded it in the live setting.
 In a 1997 Detroit Free Press article titled "Whiskeytown: half band, half soap opera," a June 1997 show at Mac's Bar in Lansing, Michigan was described by fans as a half-baked performance.

 Despite the band's internal strife, Almanac was a successful album with critics, with the tracks "16 Days" and the Replacements-esque "Yesterday's News" receiving significant radio play.
 The positive reviews came from increasingly mainstream publications such as Rolling Stone, who claimed at the time, "If there's to be a Nirvana among the bands that are imprecisely dubbed alternative country, look to Whiskeytown".
 In January 1998, the band taped a live performance for Austin City Limits.

 During the tour for Stranger's Almanac, most of the band was fired or quit at a concert in Kansas City.
 The only people who started and finished the tour were Adams, Caitlin Cary, Mike Daly and tour manager Thomas O'Keefe.